bufbuild/buf-examples/protovalidate/compiling-buf/README.md

 # Compiling Protovalidate annotations with the Buf CLI

-This folder contains example code for [compiling with the Buf CLI documentation][documentation], where you can learn to compile Protovalidate-annotated schemas using the Buf CLI.
+This directory contains example code for [compiling with the Buf CLI documentation][documentation], where you can learn to compile Protovalidate-annotated schemas using the Buf CLI.

 It's a working example: `buf generate` should immediately run without errors.